LibrariesHacked/schema-librarydata/docs/events.md

 ---

 Data collection on events is likely to be manual, but could be aided by reports from existing systems, such as Eventbrite.
 Or be recorded in custom spreadsheets and databases.
-For example, Barnet collect event data using a custom Access database, which can then be exported as CSV.
+For example, Barnet collect event data using a Microsoft Access database, which can then be exported as CSV.

 If starting from scratch, [this template file](https://github.com/LibrariesHacked/schema-librarydata/blob/master/templates/events.csv) can be downloaded and opened using spreadsheet software.